 Active participation is a way of working that recognises an individual as an active partner in their care and support by acknowledging that they have the right to participate in activities and relationships of everyday life however they wish and as independently as possible.
 It promotes the rights, independence and choice of the individual.

 Explain how active participation can support all aspects of an individual’s preferences and needs

-Active participation can be used to support all aspects of an individual’s preferences and needs because the individual will have a big say in how their care and support is provided.
+Active participation can be used to support all aspects of an individual’s preferences and needs because the individual will have a big say in how their care and support are provided.
 When an individual is encouraged to take an active role in planning their support they are better able to live the life that they choose in the way that they want.
-This can result in more opportunities to get involved with activities and social interactions which can lead to better health and wellbeing, more self-confidence and more independence.
+This can result in more opportunities to get involved with activities and social interactions which can lead to better health and well-being, more self-confidence and more independence.